 Working with the Locals

 Within 20 minutes of the workers arriving it looked like a true construction site.
 There were cigarette butts and coffee cups everywhere, not to mention the pet terrier of one of the workmen running around.
 I was sent out to keep the caffeine coming.
 Meanwhile, Robin was asked to pick up some terrine (paté) for lunch; he found himself in the local butcher asking what is more appropriate: wild boar or rabbit terrine?
 Is 200 grams enough for a hungry Frenchman?
 Is a baguette tradition the one to get- or a plain one?
 You don’t want to risk getting a Frenchmen’s lunch wrong…

 Supporting the Ceiling

-The first step was to install a steel beam to support the wall.
+The first step was to find the correct steel beam sizes and install a steel beam to support the wall.
 Once it was in, we decided that we actually quite like the beam so we’re going to leave it exposed (though we’ll paint it).

 The new beams arrived 3 days before we actually needed them.
 In a flurry of movement, it was decided, little to our knowledge, that the neighbour’s garden would be the best place for them.
 We then had to explain why this enormous beam was in our neighbour’s garden after it had already been deposited there.
 Our kind neighbour acquiesced.
 We’re thinking of supplying her with weekly flowers!